 Section 12.11 Exclusivity.

-During the Exclusivity Period (as defined below), Owasco shall not, and shall cause its members (other than the Company) not to, propose the investment in any projects relating to global and/or domestic infrastructure, energy, financial services high-tech and/or any other strategic sector in which Hudson and/or its Affiliates (collectively, the “Hudson Group”) is actively engaged (each, a “Potential JV Project”), or offer its or its member’s or Affiliate’s services in connection with any Potential JV Projects, to any Person other than the Hudson Group; provided, however, that in the event that the Company has proposed a Potential JV Project to the Hudson Group who has either expressly declined to participate in such Potential JV Project or has not responded to such proposal within one (1) month, then Owasco and/or its Affiliates shall be permitted to propose investment in such Potential JV Project, or offer its services in connection with such Potential JV Project, to any Person other than a Chinese Entity (as defined below).
+During the Exclusivity Period (as defined below), Owasco shall not, and shall cause its members (other than the Company) not to, propose the investment in any projects relating to global and/or domestic infrastructure, energy, financial services, high-tech and/or any other strategic sector in which Hudson and/or its Affiliates (collectively, the “Hudson Group”) is actively engaged (each, a “Potential JV Project”), or offer its or its member’s or Affiliate’s services in connection with any Potential JV Projects, to any Person other than the Hudson Group; provided, however, that in the event that the Company has proposed a Potential JV Project to the Hudson Group who has either expressly declined to participate in such Potential JV Project or has not responded to such proposal within one (1) month, then Owasco and/or its Affiliates shall be permitted to propose investment in such Potential JV Project, or offer its services in connection with such Potential JV Project, to any Person other than a Chinese Entity (as defined below).

 For purposes hereof, a “Chinese Entity” shall mean (i) with respect to any natural person, a citizen of the People’s Republic of China, and (ii) with respect to any Person other than a natural person, (x) a Person that is organized, or conducts its primary business, in the People’s Republic of China or (y) a Person whose ultimate parent entity is organized, or conducts its primary business, in the People’s Republic of China.
 Notwithstanding the forgoing, “Chinese Entity” shall not include the Bohai Harvest Rosemont (BHR) private equity fund based in Beijing;